 People living with diabetes can be vulnerable to foot and nail problems, some of which occur because the nerves and blood vessels supplying their feet may be damaged.
-This can affect the feeling (peripheral neuropathy) and circulation (ischaemia) in their feet.
-These changes can be gradual and go unnoticed, unless they receive regular check-ups from a podiatrist.
+This can affect the feeling (peripheral neuropathy) and circulation (ischemia) in their feet.
+These changes can be gradual and go unnoticed, unless they receive regular check-ups from a podiatrist or health professional during a diabetic foot health check.

-David Cartwright has extensive experience treating diabetic patients.
+David Cartwright and the podiatry team at Advance Podiatry have extensive experience treating diabetic patients.
 In addition to receiving foot care from a professional podiatrist, David advises diabetic patients that they should:

 - check feet every day for blisters, breaks in the skin and signs of infection